 Albert had been given the important job of counting heads on Wednesday evenings when we ran our children's program, and Jeanette was helping pretty regularly in the nursery.
 It was also on a Wednesday evening in early December that we would see them for the last time.
 As they headed out the church door for home that night, Albert turned to Larry and told him how glad he was that he took the time to pick him up on the road that day.

 The phone call came during dinner the next night.
 Albert's house was on fire.
 As Larry pulled up to the property, he saw no sign of the family among the crowd that had gathered there.
 It wouldn't be until the fire was extinguished that the horrible, gruesome discovery was made.
 There were three bodies in the garage, so badly burned they were unrecognizable.
 An investigation would later reveal the truth.
-They'd all been murdered.
-The place had been doused with gasoline and set ablaze to cover the crime.
+They'd been murdered and their place doused with gasoline and set ablaze to cover the crime.

 There was a memorial service for the three of them and the church was packed.
 I think they would have been surprised but pleased to see how many people had come to pay their respects.
 I was in Herrickville a couple of months ago and passed the place where their home used to sit.
 All traces of the house are gone, nothing there to remind us that a very simple man and his family died on that bit of ground almost thirty years ago.